Sedation and other Treatment Options

 Hospital-Based Dental Treatment Under General Anesthesia

-Because there are situations where IV sedation is inadequate to provide the necessary dental treatment, Dr. Batra is credentialed at Mclaren Port Huron hospital and is therefore able to provide comprehensive pediatric dental care in an operating-room setting.
+Because there are situations where IV sedation is inadequate to provide the necessary dental treatment, Dr. Batra is credentialed at Mclaren Port Huron, Royal Oak Beaumont, Ascension Macomb-Oakland hospital and is therefore able to provide comprehensive pediatric dental care in an operating-room setting.

 In-Office General Anesthesia is a Safe and Reliable Option

-For some patients we are able to provide in-office general anesthesia under the supervision of a medical anesthesiologist (MD).
+For some patients we are able to provide in-office general anesthesia under the supervision of a nurse anesthetist.